Hydroxychloroquine, 200 mg 30 pcs

 Interaction

-Caution should be exercised when prescribing hydroxychloroquine to patients receiving medications that prolong the QT interval (eg, antiarrhythmic drugs of classes IA and III, tricyclic antidepressants, antipsychotics, some antimicrobials [eg, moxifloxacin]), because of the increased risk of ventricular arrhythmias.
+Caution should be exercised when prescribing hydroxychloroquine to patients receiving drugs known to prolong the QT interval (eg, Class IA and III antiarrhythmics, tricyclic antidepressants, antipsychotics, certain antimicrobials [eg, moxifloxacin]) due to an increased risk of developing ventricular arrhythmias.

-There are reports that hydroxychloroquine can increase plasma concentrations of digoxin, so to avoid glycoside intoxication with their concomitant use, the dose of digoxin should be reduced – with monitoring of plasma concentrations.
+There are reports that hydroxychloroquine is able to increase plasma concentrations of digoxin, therefore, in order to avoid the development of glycoside intoxication during their simultaneous use, it is necessary to reduce the dose of digoxin – under the control of its concentration in plasma.

-Hydroxychloroquine may increase the effects of insulin and oral hypoglycemic agents; doses of these drugs may need to be reduced at the beginning of hydroxychloroquine administration.
+Hydroxychloroquine may potentiate the effects of insulin and oral hypoglycemic agents; dosages of these drugs may need to be reduced when initiating hydroxychloroquine.

-The antacids may decrease the absorption of hydroxychloroquine.
-Therefore, when concomitant use of antacids and hydroxychloroquine the interval between their intake should be at least 4 hours.
+Antacids may reduce the absorption of hydroxychloroquine.
+Therefore, when using antacids and hydroxychloroquine simultaneously, the interval between their doses should be at least 4 hours.

-Hydroxychloroquine also cannot be ruled out the following interactions with other medications that have been described for chloroquine, but have not yet been observed with hydroxychloroquine.
+Hydroxychloroquine also has the following interactions with other drugs that have been described for chloroquine but have not yet been observed with hydroxychloroquine.

 With aminoglycosides – potentiation of the direct blocking effect of aminoglycosides on neuromuscular transmission.

-With cimetidine – cimetidine inhibits the metabolism of protomalarials, which may increase their plasma concentrations and increase the risk of their side effects, especially toxic.
+With cimetidine – cimetidine inhibits the metabolism of antimalarial drugs, which can lead to an increase in their plasma concentrations and increase the risk of developing their side effects, especially toxic ones.

 With neostigmine and pyridostigmine – antagonism of action.